 - Solar Motion Spotlights: Combine solar harvesting with motion sensors, ideal for side or rear garage entry points.

-Solar options reduce installation complexity and minimize your energy footprint.
+Solar lighting options reduce installation complexity and minimize your energy footprint.

 Accent Uplighting for Architectural Drama